-As we prepare our way, we recognize that our behaviors-rooted in fear, resentment, and a desire to have some control-have been but a symptom of our spiritual condition.
-Admitting our powerlessness is but a step in the process of preparing ourselves for the coming of Christ.
+As we prepare our way, we recognize that our addictive behaviors-whether centered around alcohol, drugs, food, sex, gambling, or other compulsions-have been but a symptom of our spiritual condition.
+Removal of our addictions and unhealthy attachments is but a step in the process of preparing ourselves for the coming of Christ.